irmen/prog8/docs/source/programming.rst

     So, accessing a variable ``counter`` defined in subroutine ``worker`` in block ``main``, can be done from anywhere by using ``main.worker.counter``.

-A block is also a *scope* in your program so the symbols in the block don't clash with symbols of the same name defined elsewhere in the same file or in another file.
-You can refer to the symbols in a particular block by using a *dotted name*: ``blockname.symbolname``.
-Labels inside a subroutine are appended again to that; ``blockname.subroutinename.label``.
-A symbol name that's not a dotted name is searched for in the current scope, if it's not found there, one scope higher, and so on until it is found.
+*Symbols* are names defined in a certain *scope*.
+Inside the same scope, you can refer to them by their 'short' name directly.
+If the symbol is not found in the same scope, the enclosing scope is searched for it, and so on, until the symbol is found.

-**The special "ZP" ZeroPage block**

-Blocks named "ZP" are treated a bit differently: they refer to the ZeroPage.
-The contents of every block with that name (this one may occur multiple times) are merged into one.
-Its start address is always set to ``$04``, because ``$00 - $01`` are used by the hardware and ``$02 - $03`` are reserved as general purpose scratch registers.
+Scopes are created using several statements:

+- blocks  (top-level named scope)
+- subroutines   (nested named scopes)
+- for, while, repeat loops   (anonymous scope)
+- if statements and branching conditionals    (anonymous scope)

 Program Start and Entry Point